 AI also lets network experts focus on important tasks.
 It automates simple jobs, freeing up time for more strategic work.
 This makes networks more efficient and adds value to businesses.

 Network management gets better with the right software.
 Tools like these automate tasks like setting up and testing network devices.
-They use rules to make decisions, reducing mistakes and making work flow better.
+They use rules to make decisions, reducing mistakes and making the workflow better.

 APIs in software-defined networks also help.
 They make networks work together better, even if they’re from different vendors.
 This creates a unified system that’s easier to manage.
 Network automation tools make controlling networks easy, leading to more reliable systems.